gcherchi/FastAndRobustMeshArrangements/README.md

 ```
 This will produce an appropriate building configuration for your system.
 On Windows MSVC, this will produce a mesh_arrangement.sln file.
-On Linux/OSx, this will produce a Makefile.
+On Linux/MacOS, this will produce a Makefile.
 Use it as usual to compile mesh_arrangement.

+We tested our code on MacOS (CLANG 10.0 64 bit), Linux (GCC 7.3.0 64 bit) and Windows (MSVC 2019 64 bit).

 |:warning: WARNING: Apparently, CLANG does not support a fully IEEE compliant floating point environment.
 The only way we found to guarantee correctness on this compiler was to disable all optimizations.
 Please be aware of this fact should you notice a performance degradation in your experiments. |
 | --- |